wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-create-deploy-django-app.md

 ### Clone the repository

-First, clone the repository using the URL provided on the Azure Management Portal, and add the Azure repository as a remote.
-For more information, see [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control).
+First, clone the repository using the URL provided on the Azure Classic Management Portal, and add the Azure repository as a remote.
+For more information, see [Continuous deployment using GIT in Azure Web App](/documentation/articles/web-sites-publish-source-control/).

     git clone <repo-url>
     cd <repo-folder>